Requesting Accessibility Documentation & Creating Alternate Access Plans

 This link will start you at the "procurement" part of the AI and Digital Accessibility Working Together training.
 This link will download the Word document of accessibility prompts mentioned in the training.
 AI Accessibility Prompts download

-Creating an Alternate Access Plan
+Step 4: Create an Alternate Access Plan

 If your VPAT includes any "Partially Supports or "Not Supported" standards, an alternate access plan needs to be developed.
 It needs to provide a equivalent work around to ensure all students and employees can get the benefit of the resource/software.